bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/network-address-list.md

 A: 10.0.2.15, 10.0.2.0/24
 {% endqna %}

+# cidr subnet of &lt;network address list&gt; : cidr subnet

+Returns the CIDR subnet of the specified network address list.

+{% qna %}
+Q: cidr subnets of address lists of adapters of network
+A: 192.14.25.0/24
+{% endqna %}

 # subnet address of &lt;network address list&gt; : ipv4 address

 Returns the subnet address (IPv4) of the specified network address list.